DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ## Feedback

-User feedback is important to us.
-Let us know what you think about the plugin, or provide feedback on how on our [discussion forum][1], or send an e-mail to `team-ide-integration@datadoghq.com`.
+Let us know what you think about the plugin!
+Provide feedback on our [discussion forum][1], or send an e-mail to `team-ide-integration@datadoghq.com`.

 ## Further reading